Blog

 ExecuteUpdate

-For example, suppose you have commited a mistake and inverted the customer first names and last names.
-You now want to fix it by swaping them.
+For example, suppose you have made a mistake and inverted the customers' first names and last names.
+You now want to fix it by swapping them.

 With the old EF Core way we would have written some code like this: